 What is Korean Chewy Noodles (Jjolmyeon, 쫄면)

-Firstly, Jjolmyeon describes the chewy noodles as a cooking ingredient.
-It is made of wheat flour, corn starch, cooking wine and salt etc. and it is an accidental by-product of Naengmyeon (냉면) noodles.
+Firstly, jjolmyeon describes the chewy noodles as a cooking ingredient.
+It is made of wheat flour, corn starch, cooking wine and salt etc. Also, it is an accidental by-product of naengmyeon noodles.

-While the discovery may have been accidental, Spicy chewy noodles (also called Jjjolmyeon) are one of the most popular noodles in Korea.
-These spicy chewy noodles are a mixed assembly of various fresh vegetables (e.g. cucumber, carrots and cabbage), hard boiled eggs, sweet, tangy and spicy sauce and of course, the chewy noodles.
+While the discovery may have been accidental, spicy chewy noodles (also called jjolmyeon) are one of the most popular noodle dishes in Korea.
+These spicy chewy noodles are mixed with various fresh vegetables (e.g. cucumber, carrots and cabbage), hard boiled eggs, sweet, tangy and spicy sauce and of course, jjolmyeon – the chewy noodles.

-The below Jjolmyeon noodles are what I used in my recent Spicy chewy noodles recipe.
+The below jjolmyeon noodles are what I used in my recent jjolmyeon recipe.
 It contains 5 serving portions (1kg, 2.2 pounds) and is available for AUD $7.60 (as of June 2015).
-It didn’t contain any sauce with it but some brands also include the spicy sauce.
+It didn’t include any sauce with it but some brands also include the spicy sauce.
 I found this packet in the freezer section at a Korean grocery store but if you’re in Korea, these noodles can be found in the fridge section.

-Also, these Jjolmyeon noodles can be used in Jjolbokki (쫄볶이, Korean spicy rice cakes with chewy noodles).
-It’s basically similar to Rabokki (Ramen + Tteokbokki) but instead of using ramyeon (라면, Korean instant ramen noodles), it’s using chewy noodles.
+Also, these jjolmyeon noodles can be used in jjolbokki (쫄볶이, Korean spicy rice cakes with chewy noodles).
+Jjolbokki is very similar to rabokki (ramen + tteokbokki) but instead of using ramyeon (라면, Korean instant ramen noodles), it is made with jjolmyeon noodles.